 It might have lots of go-faster gadgets but the Focus ST's main attribute is a great chassis

-So far we've only driven the petrol Focus ST, which driving purists are the most excited about.
-It's certainly taken a step on in performance because, while the ST has long been the more sensible Ford hot hatch sitting below the barking RS, its power has been upped to match rivals like the Hyundai i30 N Performance - the new kid on the block.
+We’ll start with the petrol Focus ST, which driving purists are the most excited about.
+It's certainly taken a step on in performance because, while the ST has long been the more sensible Ford hot hatch sitting below the barking RS, its power has been upped to match rivals like the Hyundai i30 N Performance in the absence of a new RS.

 Sitting on an entirely new chassis, Ford has sharpened up the driving experience too, increasing the speed of the steering by 15% compared with the standard Focus models, which is hardly vague in the first place.
 It's chucked just about every other hot hatch toy at the ST too, including clever front suspension geometry, stiffer suspension settings, a 10mm lower ride height and an electronically controlled limited-slip differential that improves agility and traction.